aerni/statamic-zipper/README.md

 ### Filename

 You may optionally pass a filename using the `filename` parameter.
-The filename defaults to the timestamp when the Zip object was created.
-The example below binds the name of the zip to the title of the page.
+The filename defaults to the current timestamp when the Zipper object is created.
+The example below binds the zip name to the page title.

 ```antlers
 {{ zip:images :filename="title" }}